Delvaris/SteamTransactionHistory/README.md

 BeautifulSoup4 -> Pandas parsing code credit to Alexander Lacson, @max-torch on github.
 Rewritten not pulled.

+Note: ALL successful executions will end with "Press a key to exit" if literally anything else has happened the the program threw an exception and it was caught.
+If the output is incorrect then the bug is logical and you should open an issue.

 FAQ:

 Will I compile executables or create releases for other platforms?